-In Person Absentee voting begins about three weeks prior to an election once the ballots are received in the Clerk's Office.
+In Person Absentee voting begins about two weeks prior to an election once the ballots are received in the Clerk's Office.
 The deadline for in-person absentee is 5:00 p.m. on the Friday preceding the election.
 Please make sure you bring your photo ID in order to vote.

 Location: Clerk's Office, 1900 W. Grand Chute Boulevard, Grand Chute

 General Office Hours: 7:00 a.m. - 4:30 p.m.
 Monday through Thursday, 7:00 a.m. - 11:00 a.m.
 Friday

 or fill out the application online

 (click on "Vote Absentee" on the right side of the page)

 Absentee Ballot Request - Download the form or fill out an application online (click on "Vote Absentee" on the right side of the page)